Login

 Jun.
 10, 2024

-When ironing the banding on I use a clothing iron set at its max temp.
-I heat up the panel edge first with the iron.
-The warm panel edge will kinda grab the banding glue.
-Then I heat the entire strip moving the iron back and forth until the wood is hot to the touch.
-Then I run a small diameter rod at an angle flat on the edge back and forth on the banding until the glue sets.
-I use my scrapper burnisher for this but a large round screw driver will also work.
-I wait till the glue has cooled to trim the the banding.
-That way 99% of the glue will come off with the rimming.
+When it comes to ironing the banding, I recommend using a clothing iron set at its maximum temperature.
+First, I heat the panel edge, which allows the banding glue to grip better.
+Then, I proceed to heat the entire strip, moving the iron back and forth until the wood feels hot to the touch.
+Following that, I use a small diameter rod, positioned at a slight angle, to smooth the banding back and forth until the glue sets.
+A scraper burnisher works well for this purpose, but a large round screwdriver can suffice too.
+I wait for the glue to cool completely before trimming the banding.
+This method ensures that 99% of the glue comes off effectively during the trimming process.

-You will get efficient and thoughtful service from Lituo.
+You will receive efficient and thoughtful service from Lituo.
+Recommended article:

 Fitting u-PVC Plastic Skirting Boards - Conservatory Advice

-I have used chisels, Vertex, razor blades, and Olfa knife with the blade extended and none of them work as well, cleanly and as fast as a file particularly on veneered wood.
-I finish up with 220 sand paper on a block or wood on a 10 or 15 degree angle to the substrate and then spray a bit of lacquer or clear finish on the exposed edge.
-I use a razor and carefully remove any glue, but usually I don't get any on the surface or it gets removed with the file.
+In my experience, tools like chisels, Vertex, razor blades, and extended Olfa knives do not provide the same clean and efficient results as a file, particularly on veneered wood.
+I finish the process with 220 grit sandpaper on a block or a piece of wood at a 10 or 15-degree angle to the substrate followed by a bit of lacquer or clear finish on the exposed edge.
+When necessary, I carefully utilize a razor to remove any glue, however, in most cases, the file takes care of it, and minimal glue lands on the surface.

 Tim

-The company is the world’s best Solid Grain Edge Banding Supplier supplier.
-We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+The company is the world’s best Solid Grain Edge Banding Supplier.
+We serve as your one-stop shop for all your needs, with highly specialized staff ready to assist you in finding the right product.

 0